RTEMS/rtems-docs/cpu-supplement/sparc_v8_stacks_regwin.rst

 Stacks and Register Windows
 ===========================

+.. sidebar:: *Credit*

+   The contents of this section were originally written by Peter Magnusson and available through a website which is no longer online.
+Peter graciously granted permission for this information to be included in the RTEMS Documentation.

 The SPARC architecture from Sun Microsystems has some "interesting" characteristics.
 After having to deal with both compiler, interpreter, OS emulator, and OS porting issues for the SPARC, I decided to gather notes